MathsJam/mathsjam-site/index.md

 **MathsJam** is a monthly opportunity for like-minded self-confessed maths enthusiasts to get together in a pub and share stuff they like.
 Puzzles, games, problems, or just anything they think is cool or interesting.

-We meet on the second to last Tuesday of every month, from 7pm in the evening, in locations around the world.
+We meet on the second-to-last Tuesday of every month, from 7pm in the evening, in locations around the world.

 For more details of local events, choose your region from the menu, or visit the [find a jam]({{site.url}}/find-a-jam) page.